Can Dogs See Ghosts? What Research Says · Kinship

 Theories about dogs’ paranormal perceptions

 How can dogs see ghosts (if there are ghosts to see)?
 If something supernatural is going on, dogs would be more likely to notice than us.
-But it’s far more likely that a dog barking or staring at nothing is sensing something that you don’t.
-Dogs can pick up scents that were left behind hours or even days ago or may hear animals outside that are some distance away — and beyond human hearing.
-Many dogs are even able to read human emotions, so if you act frightened or anxious, it may trigger your dog to have a similar response.
+But it’s far more likely that a dog barking or staring at nothing is sensing something perfectly ordinary that you don’t.
+Dogs can pick up scents that were left behind hours or even days ago — or they may hear animals outside that are some distance away, far beyond human hearing.
+Many dogs are even able to read human emotions, so if you act anxious or scared, it may cause your dog to have a similar response.

 A dog triggered by things you don’t see could also be suffering from an anxiety disorder or a more unique condition like Laser Pointer Syndrome (yes, that’s a thing).
-In short, any number of things could reach your dog’s senses that you don’t perceive, whether paranormal or not.
+In short, any number of things could reach your dog’s senses that you don’t perceive, whether those things are paranormal or not.

 Related article